Virtual Q&A Session with Government on development of a National Emerging Aviation Technologies Policy

 - The Safety and Regulatory Roadmap initiative is critical in furthering the growth of the sector.
 A technical working group has been established by CASA with the hope of having a draft roadmap by the end of 2021.

-- Australia’s Future Airspace Framework is going to be a strategic framework outlining how air space is used in Australia.
+- Australia’s Future Airspace Framework, under development by CASA, is going to be a strategic framework outlining how air space is used in Australia.
 Its focus will be to provide clarity on the integration of drones and eVTOLs into Australia’s air space system.

-- There is not much call to develop custom legislation relating specifically to drones.
-The Department is working with relevant agencies to provide clearer guidance on how existing laws will apply to the sector and what best practice could look like.
+- There is not much call to develop custom legislation relating specifically to the privacy impacts of drones.
+The Department is working with relevant agencies to provide clearer guidance on how existing laws apply to the sector and what best practice could look like.

 - The Emerging Aviation Technologies Partnership Program is an opportunity to work closely with industry partners to start delivering interesting and innovative services using drones.
 The Department is currently working on the program guidelines and criteria and is aiming to call for applicants in the 4th quarter of 2021.
 The funding has currently been secured for two years.

-- Funding will apply to five streams; growing manufacturing jobs in aviation, digital farming, connecting regional communities, boosting regional supply chains and improving health outcomes for remote indigenous communities.
-Applicants will have to address the objectives under each stream to obtain funding.
-The Department will help address regulatory barriers, help deal with the practical problems that come with getting a new product or service off the ground and assist with the consultation process with all levels of government.
+- Funding will apply to five focus areas: digital farming, connecting regional communities, boosting regional supply chains, improving health outcomes for remote indigenous communities and growing manufacturing in emerging aviation propulsion systems.
+Applicants will have to address one or more focus areas and meet the relevant criteria to obtain funding.
+The program is designed to help address regulatory barriers, help deal with the practical problems that come with getting a new product or service off the ground and assist with the consultation process with all levels of government.

 - Launching a new website to bring together all information relating to drones and policy.
 The Drone Information Hub will include links to external sources for more information.
 The hub will also act as a consultation platform allowing opportunities for engagement with industry.